 McCormick Paid Tribute to Historical Events and the People

-Washington: the Center Figure of the McCormick Collection
+Washington: The Central Figure of the McCormick Collection

 1976 McCormick and the Patriots, American's Best-Know Patriots

 It is especially appropriate that the McCormick Distillery is the one to bring out this fully authentic series of collector bottles representing American's best know Patriots in Commemoration of the Bicentennial celebration.
 McCormick is American's oldest operating distillery.
-And McCormick was founded in 1856 by Ben Holladay, the legendary "king of hurry", operator of the Overland stage, backer of the Pony Express.
+And McCormick was founded in 1856 by Ben Holladay, the legendary "king of hurry", operator of the Overland stage, a backer of the Pony Express.
 The lore of America...and McCormick straight bourbon whiskey can be considered so too.

 McCormick Collector Bottles Sculptured by Skilled Craftsmen

 Ben Holladay started the McCormick Distillery at the booming frontier town of Weston, Missouri, beside a sparking pure limestone spring that had been charted by Lewis and Clark.
 Over the years Ben's enterprise has endured and is now American's oldest operating distillery.

 The McCormick Collector Bottles in this series are as true to life as a serious study of historic records and portraits can make them.
 They have been sculptured and hand-painted by skilled craftsmen to be authentic portraits of the Patriots they represent.
 Every serious bottle collector and student of America's early history will want the entire McCormick Patriot Series.

 The McCormick Decanter Should Be Empty Before Displaying